30 Health Mistakes You Don't Know You Are Making

 You're Eating Fruits That Are Too High in Sugar

 Not all fruit sugar is created equal.
 "Eating fruit can be part of a healthy diet, but certain fruits are higher in sugar than others," says Conrad.
 "Fruits that are higher in the glycemic index are very high in sugar and should be eaten in moderation.
 For example, grapes have more sugar than chocolate.
 Making grapes a daily part of your diet, instead of other fruits like apples, could cause weight gain."

-The Remedy Rx: Consume more fruit that's high in fiber and low in sugar, such as cherries, grapefruit, apples, and pears.
+The Rx: Consume more fruit that's high in fiber and low in sugar, such as cherries, grapefruit, apples, and pears.

 You're Requesting Antibiotics For Viral Infections